The Denial of Death

-The Denial of Death is a 1973 book by American cultural anthropologist Ernest Becker.
-The author builds on the works of Søren Kierkegaard, Sigmund Freud, Norman O. Brown, and Otto Rank to discuss the psychological and philosophical implications of how people and cultures have reacted to the concept of death.
+The Denial of Death is a 1973 book by American cultural anthropologist Ernest Becker which discusses the psychological and philosophical implications of how people and cultures have reacted to the concept of death.
 The author argues most human action is taken to ignore or avoid the inevitability of death.

 It was awarded the Pulitzer Prize for General Nonfiction in 1974, two months after the author's death.
-It is the main work responsible for the development of terror management theory.
+It is the main work responsible for the development of terror management theory, which provides empirical support for Becker's ideas.